 But we won't charge you $100,000 ... or $5,000 ... or even $100 to help you resolve all your problem situations with difficult clients lickety split.

-That's because our Copywriting Clients from Hell audio program is yours for just $97 – less than I charge for just 15 minutes of my time.
+The list price of Copywriting Clients from Hell is $97.
+But when you order today, Copywriting Clients from Hell audio program is yours for just $77 – That's a savings of $20 off the regular rate and less than I charge for just 15 minutes of my time.

 And that's what it costs you ONLY when our ideas work for you.

 If they don't, the cost is zero.
 Zip.
 Zilch.
 Nada....

 Try it risk-free for 90 days

 If after reviewing Copywriting Clients from Hell, you are dissatisfied for any reason ... or for no reason at all ...